Want ExpressVPN on your router?Get the App for Routers

 Stuck and need some help?Talk to a Human

-This guide will show you how to find your router’s default gateway.
+This guide will show you how to set up port forwarding on a router running ExpressVPN.

 Refer to the section appropriate to the version of ExpressVPN you are using below.
 To find which version of ExpressVPN you are running, refer to this guide.

 Set up port forwarding on a router running ExpressVPN (v2 onwards)